okfn/opendataindex/README.md

 ### Data tables

-Displays the Index data in a tabular format. **These visualisation is not currently embeddedable.**
+Displays the Index data in a tabular format. **This visualisation is not currently embeddedable.**

 There are two types of tables: